Kae-de/it-support-labs/network-troubleshooting.md

 # User Setup & Support in Cloud Environment (Google Workspace)

-Scenario:
-A new employee requires account setup and access to company tools.
+## A new employee requires account setup and access to company tools.

 Objective:
 Simulate onboarding and ensure proper access to cloud-based systems.